ntsd/ntsd.github.io-old/_posts/2020-2-9-build-my-own-aria2.md

 ## install bash-completion

-Optional, if you want to install to other computer you can use bash-completion to use bundle script
+Optional, if you want to install to a other computer you can use bash-completion to use bundle script

 `brew install bash-completion`